-First, for organizing your tests list, and easily find them later by filter the list according to it:
+- Filter by label - organizing your tests list, and then easily finding them by filtering the list by label.

 When running the CLI, you can select which label to run using the --label parameter: